 Here we are with a new articles series related to Quantum DXi platform.
 In particular this series refers to the Quantum DXi v1000 appliance which is available for free and can be installed on a VMware vSphere environment.
 Simply perfect for our homelab scenarios!

-Why Quantum and what’s in Quantum DXi v1000 appliance?
+Why Quantum and what’s in the DXi v1000 appliance?

 - Configure Quantum DXi network